brettz9/nogin/README.md

 So if you want Node login, use your "nogin"!

-**Note: This revised version of node-login is not yet fully ready for production use, nor is the documentation below fully up-to-date.
-Note that pending the creation of a privileges system, anyone can view the user list.**
+**Note: This revised version of node-login is not yet fully ready for production use, nor is the documentation below fully up-to-date.**

 ### A basic account management system built in Node.js with the following features: